ronen567/just-the-docs/docs/logistic_regression.md

 J(b,w) = \frac{1}{m}\sum_{i=1}^{m}\frac{1}{2}(h_{b,w}(x^i)-y^i)^2

 Having Eq.
-4, we showed 2 optional solutio: The question now is - can the cost function expressed in Eq.4 be used for Logistic Regression predictor as well.  now, we need to find {b, w} at the minimum.
-Problem is - this function s not convex, as shown in Figure 6, i.e. it has many local minimas.
+4, we showed 2 optional solutio: The analytic solutiuon and the Gradient Descent solution. question now is - can the cost function expressed in Eq.4 be used for Logistic Regression predictor as well?
+Answer is no. Reason: The analtical solution is too complex, and the Gradient descent may not converge, as this cost function (Eq.
+4), when Gradient Descent is plugged in, is not convex - see Figure 6, i.e. it has many local minimas.
 When using Gradient Descent to find the minima of such a function, it may find a local minima but not the global one.
 So, we need a convex cost function.

 Figure 6: Non Convex Cost Function